dataqueso/navigating-ml/_posts/2018-11-08-level1_practice.md

 img: third.jpg
 ---

-# Going from Prebuilt ML Tools to First Custom ML
+# First Custom ML:  Classical and First Neural Net

 It is recommended that you have completed the [Level 1 Preparation](/navigating-ml/level1_prep).

-In this first set of practice problems you'll learn about basic ML and neural networks, hands-on, with Jupyter notebooks and Python.
+In this first set of practice problems you'll learn about basic ML and neural networks, hands-on, with Jupyter notebooks and Python for image classification.
 You'll be introduced to `scikit-learn` and PyTorch as Python packages commonly used in data manipulation and data science.

+This section will end on simple object detection with classical methods.

 Here and throughout these practice exercises you'll work with the following image datasets: COCO, Fashion MNIST, the Hymenoptera insect and a few custom ones you create.